bocallaghan/security-now-podcast-downloader/README.md

 [30.08.2024 13:08.18.063] [INFO]  Downloading of Security Now episodes from #1 to #20 is completed.

 ```

+## Included packages

+I don't believe in including random external libraries without good reason, so that is why I always include a list of those libraries and a justification for its inclusion.

+* axios - common web request library to simplify interaction with remote web addresses [https://axios-http.com/]
+* console-stamp - pretty prints the console output with a timestamp and allows for log level setting

 ## Warranties and/or Mis-use
 The author of this code disclaims any liability for damages or losses resulting from its use.
 The code is provided “as-is” without any warranties, either express or implied, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.
 Users assume full responsibility for any consequences arising from its use or misuse.